 - by installing a one-time thin agent on the client side.

 For a quick analysis of security event data, the developer integrated SmartLog, an advanced log analyzer that provides search results in a fraction of a second.
-Thus, the department is notified of threats for many millions of log entries in real time.
+Thus, the department is notified of threats for many millions of log entries in real-time.

 Check Point’s unified security management simplifies the monumental task of managing a company’s security environment.
 The information security department will see and monitor threats, devices, and users using an intuitive graphical interface that provides diagrams and reports on the status of the security system.

 Check Point NGFW contains IPS Software Blade, which protects corporate networks by inspecting packets passing through a gateway.
 It is a full-featured IPS providing reliable protection against intrusions and frequent automatic updates of the threat definition database.
-Since IPS are part of an integrated software blade architecture, the customer receives all the benefits of deploying and managing a unified and extensible solution.
+Since IPS is part of an integrated software blade architecture, the customer receives all the benefits of deploying and managing a unified and extensible solution.

 Cisco ASA NGFW

 Cisco’s next-generation firewalls simultaneously offer a range of unique technologies.
 First of all, we should mention the Talos service provided by a team of over 250 researchers who analyze millions of threats on a daily basis and create the tools that Cisco NGFW uses to protect against the next large-scale attack.
-Remember the WannaCry, NotPetya, VPNFilter epidemics?
+Remember the WannaCry, NotPetya, and VPNFilter epidemics?
 Talos stopped these mega attacks (along with many others) before they reached their goal, so Cisco NGFW clients automatically received protection.

-Cisco NGFWs use built-in advanced security features such as next-generation IPS systems, advanced malware protection and a sandbox to analyze users, hosts, networks, and infrastructure.
+Cisco NGFWs use built-in advanced security features such as next-generation IPS systems, advanced malware protection, and a sandbox to analyze users, hosts, networks, and infrastructure.
 They constantly monitor suspicious activity and automatically block it upon finding any.

-One more important point which should be mentioned is that Cisco NGFW automates work of a corporate network and security systems, and this allows information security departments to save time and focus on more pressing tasks.
+One more important point which should be mentioned is that Cisco NGFW automates the work of a corporate network and security systems, and this allows information security departments to save time and focus on more pressing tasks.
 Threat alerts are ranked by importance, so you can stop “shooting at random” and focus on the most important areas.
 Cisco NGFW works together with the rest of Cisco’s integrated security tools, which allows it to provide information on all attack directions in a timely manner.
 When this system detects a threat, it automatically blocks it everywhere.